Spiritual Care

 the patient's spiritual and cultural needs as part of their care plan.

-The Chaplain provides a listening ear to patient, family and staff.
-Chaplains
+The Chaplain provides a listening ear to patients, family, and staff.

-can be a liaison between the patient, the patient's families and the
+Chaplains can be a liaison between the patient, the patient's families

-staff.
-Our Methodist Chaplains are sensitive to the diversity of patients
+and the staff.
+Our USC Arcadia Chaplains are sensitive to the diversity

 and listens, comforts, encourages and prays for the patient in ways that